21SINGH/expo-media-preview/README.md

 A lightweight and customizable media (image/video/GIF) viewer that allows tapping on a thumbnail to open a full-screen preview with **pinch to zoom**, **drag to dismiss**, and **cool animations**.

+>> Note: This library is only compatible with <strong>Expo 52 and above

 ---

 ## Features